 It’s FOSS is a blog that focuses on Open Source in general and Linux in particular.

-If you wonder how come It’s FOSS is different from several other blogs in same arena, let me tell you one thing that all the tips, tricks and tutorials are tried and tested first by me on my Dell Inspiron N4010 in the past and Acer Aspire R13 currently.
+If you wonder how come It’s FOSS is different from several other blogs in same arena, let me tell you one thing.
+All the tips, tricks and tutorials are tried and tested first by me on my Dell Inspiron N4010 in the past and Acer Aspire R13 currently.
 I won’t suggest you to try anything which I haven’t tried myself.

 Apart from how-to tutorials, It’s FOSS also provides information on various applications available to make the Linux desktop experience better.
 News related to Open Source are also covered to keep the readers updated.